 The Write Status Register (WRSR) command has no effect on S15, S10, S1 and S0 of the Status Register.
 CS# must be driven high after the eighth or sixteen bit of the data byte has been latched in.
 Otherwise, the Write Status Register (WRSR) command is not executed.
-If CS# is driven high after eighth bit of the data byte, the alterable bits in Status Register-2 (S15~S8) will be cleared to 0.
+If CS# is driven high after eighth bit of the data byte, the QE and CMP bits will be cleared to 0 in SPI mode, while only the CMP bit will be cleared to 0 in QPI mode.
 As soon as CS# is driven high, the self-timed Write Status Register cycle (whose duration is tw) is initiated.
 While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Write Status Register cycle, and is 0 when it is completed.
-When the cycle is completed, the Write Enable Latch (WEL) is reset.
+When the cycle is completed, the Write Enable

+Latch (WEL) is reset.